-Respond: Apply what you've learned in prayer and action As you begin this journey through Mark, think about what is going on in your life right now.
+Respond: Apply what you've learned in prayer and action As you begin this journey through Mark, think about what is going

+As you begin this journey through Mark, think about what is going on in your life right now.
 What are you thankful for?
 What are you concerned about?
 In what ways are you looking to grow?
 Take some time to pray through these things with your heavenly Father.